mikeedudee/CanSatTelemetrySoftware/README.md

 ## Usage:
 Before running the file make sure to install all the pre-requisites and make sure to have a compatible CUDA version install on your system otherwise it will not work.

-* To run you can skip the login.py and directly to the "newui7_stable_rebuild_offlinemap.py".
-If you wish to see it working and integrated to your system.
-Follow the following format, or modify its reading formatting. *
+* To run, you can skip the login.py and go directly to the "newui7_stable_rebuild_offlinemap.py" if you wish to see it working and integrated to your system.
+Follow the following format, or modify the reading formatting directly to suit your needs. *

 - **`The Format`**
   - `Pressure` ― Pressure reading from MS5611 or any sensor capable of providing such.